MetOffice/simulation-systems/source/Development/TestSuites/lfric_apps.rst

 Rose stem:

-    The LFRic Apps rose-stem test suite can be run by,
+    The LFRic Apps rose-stem test suite can be run from the top directory of a local clone:

     .. code-block:: shell